Oscar E. Perrigo

-Charles Oscar Eugene Perrigo (1848 - 1923) was an American mechanical engineer, inventor, and early technical and management author, known for his work on machine shop construction and management, and for his work on lathe design, construction and operation.
+Charles Oscar Eugene Perrigo (c.
+1848 - 1923) was an American mechanical engineer, inventor, and early technical and management author, known for his work on machine shop construction and management, and for his work on lathe design, construction and operation.

 Life and work

 Perrigo was born in New York and received his education as mechanical engineer.
 After about three decennia working in industry as Consulting Mechanical Engineer, Perrigo started writing on technical and management subjects early 20th century.
 Perrigo was a member of the American Society of Mechanical Engineers, and in his works presented himself as an "Expert in machine Shop and Factory Organization, Modern Shop Methods, Time and Cost Systems, etc."

 Perigo wrote the successful Modern machine shop: construction, equipment and management in 1906 and Modern American Lathe Practice in 1907.
 These works were reprinted several times; the last edition of Machine shop work even was published in 1940, revised by the tool engineer Aldrick Bertrand.
 Perrigo continued writing articles for the Iron Trade Review and some other trade and technical papers, such as the American Machinist.
 Perigo got associated with the Modern Systems Correspondence School in Boston, Massachusetts.

 Early 1910s he was also working as expert patent attorney in Boston, and from 1917 to his death in 1923, he was working for the Pratt & Whitney company in Hartford.